brimelow/Response-for-Brackets/README.md

 3. Open Brackets and go to ***File > Open Folder*** and choose the ***demo website*** folder at the root of this respository.
 4. You should now see the split view and the response UI.
 5. Now go and watch the video at **http://www.youtube.com/watch?v=kXTP8XqrSwE** and follow the exact steps I did test the feature.
-6. There is not a lot of error checking in the code so following my demo should showcase the extension without any issues.
+6. There is not a lot of error checking in the code so following my demo will let you see the features without any issues.
+7. After that try to break it and let me know the issues you see.

 ##Source code structure
 This prototype was built as an extension with the goal of not making any changes to the Brackets core code.
 Well I almost was able to do that.
 There are a couple of changes I had to make to the core code.
 The modified files are in the ***src/bracketsCoreChanges*** folder and I'll describe them below.
 Just overwrite the current files in Brackets with my modified versions.